Nissan Maxima: Model year changes

 The 2013 Nissan Maxima still remained the same for the most part and was available with three new option packages for the new model year.
-There is the Bose Audio Package, a Bose audio upgrade with SiriusXM Satellite Radio functionality.
+There was the Bose Audio Package, a Bose audio upgrade with SiriusXM Satellite Radio functionality.
 The "SV Value Package" includes the premium Bose audio setup along with heated front seats, a heated steering wheel and heated outside mirrors.
 The Sport Package included alloy wheels and a climate-controlled driver's seat, combined with the Maxima Monitor Package (a rearview camera system, seven-inch color monitor, USB port and an iPod storage net).